spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ## The root configuration

 ### spryk
 This is name of the builder that is used for processing this spryk.
-All the builders can be found in `src/Spryk/Model/Spryk/Builder` and should implement `\SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName`.
+All the builders can be found in `src/Spryk/Model/Spryk/Builder/` and should implement `SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName()`.

 ### description
 Description of the spryk.
 Should be populated for every spryk for the informational purposes.